Jaetan-Salvetat/jMedia/features.md

 # Screens
 ### Onboarding
 - [ ] Show the onboarding at the first app start
+- [ ] Make onboarding button in the settings view
+- List of content:
+  - [ ] Application purpose explanation
+  - [ ] View Customization
+  - [ ] Theming Customization
+  - [ ] Data storage explanation
+  - [ ] Thank for reading: "contact for feature idea, bug, and stuff in settings view"

 ### Library
 - [ ] Show all works
 - [ ] Can open **work detail** screen